-4 Creating a Simple AWS Backup Policy
+4 Creating a Simple AWS Backup Policy with N2WS

-To use Azure with N2WS, see section 7.
+For instructions on how to quick start using Azure with N2WS, see section 7.

 After logging on to the system for the first time, you will see the main screen, the Dashboard: